pwdsec/pwd0roblox/README.md

   * --version-bruteforce, -vb ~ Bruteforces the Roblox version
   * --kill, -k ~ Kills Roblox process
   * --game-ip, -gi, ~ Gets the game ip and port
+  * --game-info, -go ~ Gets the game ip, port, and place id and more
+  * --is-connection-lost, -icl ~ Checks if connection is lost on roblox
 * proxy, py ~ Proxy Checker
 * information, info ~ information about the program and devs
 * cls, clear ~ clear the console